discordjs/guide/guide/oauth2/README.md

 # Getting started with OAuth2

 OAuth2 enables application developers to build applications that utilize authentication and data from the Discord API.
-This can be used to create things such as web dashboard to display user info, fetch linked third-party accounts like Twitch or Steam, access users' guild information without actually being in the guild, and much more.
-OAuth2 can greatly extend the functionality of your bot if used correctly.
+Developers can use this to create things such as web dashboard to display user info, fetch linked third-party accounts like Twitch or Steam, access users' guild information without actually being in the guild, and much more.
+OAuth2 can significantly extend the functionality of your bot if used correctly.

 ## A quick example

 ###  Setting up a basic web server

-Most of the time, OAuth2 is used in websites to get information about its users from an external service.
+Most of the time, websites use OAuth2 to get information about their users from an external service.
 In this example, you will use Node.js' built-in `http` module to create a web server to use a user's Discord information to greet them.
-First, create a file named `index.js` which will be used to start the server.
+First, create a file named `index.js`, which you'll use to start the server.

 ```js
 const http = require('http');